Search information pages

 In addition, articles published in Journal of Eating Disorders may be promoted by press releases to the general or scientific press.
 These activities increase the exposure and number of accesses for articles published in Journal of Eating Disorders.
 A list of articles recently press-released by journals published by BioMed Central is available here.

-Authors of articles published in Journal of Eating Disorders retain the copyright of their articles and are free to reproduce and disseminate their work (for further details, see the BioMed Central copyright and license agreement).
+Authors of articles published in Journal of Eating Disorders retain the copyright of their articles and are free to reproduce and disseminate their work (for further details, see the BioMed Central copyright policy and license agreement).

 For further information about the advantages of publishing in a journal from BioMed Central, please click here.